 Analysis and Test Results

-After completing our testing and comparing notes and data, we used these results to score each product across predetermined metrics covering different aspects of the products.
+After completing our testing and comparing notes and data, we used these results to score each product across predetermined metrics covering different aspects of the tools.
 The following is a breakdown of how the various models measured up in Value, Accuracy, Ease of Use, and Features.

 The StudBuddy and C.H.
 Hanson were accurate, but in a different way.
 Because they are just strong magnets, they are attracted to the steel drywall screws that hold the sheetrock to the studs.
 They also find steel pipes and studs, but those tend to be somewhat less common in most walls.
 They will not, however, detect copper or aluminum pipes and studs.